 An acknowledgment is required whenever a Trademark of The Open Group is used.
 The Trademark attribution is important as it reminds competitors, licensees, customers, and others that The Open Group claims exclusive rights in the marks.
 The correct acknowledgment is:

-ArchiMate®, DirecNet®, Jericho Forum®, Making Standards Work®, OpenPegasus®, The Open Group®, TOGAF®, UNIX®, and the ``X'' ® device are registered trademarks and Boundaryless Information Flow™, Dependability Through Assuredness™, FACE™, Open Platform 3.0™, and The Open Group Certification Mark™ are trademarks of The Open Group.
+ArchiMate®, DirecNet®, Jericho Forum®, Making Standards Work®, OpenPegasus®, The Open Group®, TOGAF®, UNIX®, and X® device are registered trademarks and Boundaryless Information Flow™, Build with Integrity, Buy with Confidence™, Dependability Through Assuredness™, FACE™, IT4IT™, Open Platform 3.0™, Open Trusted Technology Provider™, The Open Group Certification Mark™and UDEF™ are trademarks of The Open Group.

 You should always mark the first or most significant occurrence of the Trademark as appropriate and must place the required attribution as a footnote.
 The attribution should use the ® symbol for a registered trademark and the ™ symbol for an unregistered trademark.

 Please note that:

 - It is acceptable to use an asterisk in place of the trademark symbol where the medium used (for example, electronic mail) cannot reproduce the ® or ™ symbols.
 However, this is not intended to authorize use of the asterisk as the norm.

 - You may translate the trademark attribution to national language(s).